ROI Maximization in Stochastic Online Decision-Making: Related Work

-Firing bandits \citep{jain2018firing} can also be seen as a variant of our framework, where $\mu_n$ belongs to $[0,1]$, samples $X_n$ are Bernoulli random variables with parameter $\mu_n$, and policies have a very specific form that allows to easily define unbiased estimates of their rewards (which, we remind again, it is not possible in our setting).
-Furthermore, in firing bandits one is allowed to go back and forth sampling from any of the past $X_n$ or draw any number of new $(X_m,\mu_m)$.
-This is a reasonable assumption for them, as each one of their $\mu_n$ is thought of as the value of a project in a crowdfunding platform, and drawing samples from $X_n$ corresponds to displaying projects on web pages.
-However, in our setting each $\mu_n$ represents the theoretical increment (or decrement) of a company's profit by means of an innovation.
-With this in mind, it is very unlikely that a company would show new interest in investing into a technology that has been tested before and did not prove to be useful.
-Hence, when the sampling of a $X_n$ stops, an irrevocable decision has to be taken.
-After that, no more samples of $X_n$ can be drawn in the future and the learner moves on from the current pair $(X_n,\mu_n)$.
-Finally, as in multiarmed bandits, the different form of the regret makes it so that even if a firing bandit algorithm could be adapted to our setting, its regret guarantees would not probably hold.
+We could also see firing bandits \citep{jain2018firing} as a variant of our problem, where $\mu_n$ belongs to $[0,1]$, $\mathcal{D}_n$ are Bernoulli distribution with parameter $\mu_n$, and policies have a specific form that allows to easily define unbiased estimates of their rewards (which, we reiterate, is not possible in our setting in general).
+Furthermore, in firing bandits, it is possible to go back and forth in time, sampling from any of the past distributions $\mathcal{D}_n$ and gathering any number of samples from it.
+This is a reasonable assumption for the original motivations of firing bandits because the authors thought of $\mu_n$ as the value of a project in a crowdfunding platform, and, in their setting, drawing samples from $\mathcal{D}_n$ corresponds to displaying projects on web pages.
+However, in our setting, $\mu_n$ represents the theoretical increment (or decrement) of a company's profit through a given innovation, and it is unlikely that a company would show new interest in investing in a technology that has been tested before and did not prove to be useful (a killed project is seldom re-launched).
+Hence, when the sampling of $\mathcal{D}_n$ stops, an irrevocable decision is made.
+After that, the learner cannot draw any more samples in the future.
+Finally, as in multi-armed bandits, the performance criterion in firing bandits is the cumulative reward and not the global ROI.

-\textbf{Differences with repeated A/B testing.} Our setting can also be viewed as a framework for repeated A/B testing, in which assessing the value of an innovation corresponds to performing an A/B test.
-Performing repeated randomized trials for comparing statistical hypotheses dates back to the 1950's \citep{tukey1953problem}.
-With the advent of internet companies, decision-making algorithms adhering to this paradigm witnessed a new wave of interest, and several variants of this problem have been introduced in recent years \citep{genovese2006false,foster2008alpha,heesen2016dynamic,javanmard2018online,azevedo2018b,li2019multiple,schmit2019optimal}.
-The use of such data-driven sequential decisions processes has been successfully used by companies like Amazon, Bing, Criteo, Facebook, Google, and Uber \citep{azevedo2018b}.